brain-bican/purl.brain-bican.org/provision/production/PRODUCTION_PROVISION_README.md

 #### Introduction

-You are here because you are planning on deploying a new purl-server and destroying the old purl-server.

 - If you want to test an existing production purl server, refer to [this document](./PRODUCTION_TESTING_README.md).
 - If you want to get familiar with terraform, refer to [this document](../PROVISION_AWS_README.md).